 Real Estate

 Cross-border real estate transactions across the full asset cycle — land acquisition, development, joint ventures, platform investments, financing, leasing, acquisitions and disposals of completed assets.
-Hai Yong has acted for US, Hong Kong, Singapore, and China-based real estate funds, developers, corporates and institutional investors on office, retail, logistics, hotel, mixed-use, and redevelopment projects across mainland China and Hong Kong — including offshore share acquisitions, RMB fund investments, FLLP platforms, and early NBWD financings secured by PRC real property.
+Hai Yong has acted for US, Hong Kong, Singapore, and China-based real estate funds, developers, corporates and institutional investors on office, retail, logistics, hotel, mixed-use, and redevelopment projects across mainland China and Hong Kong — including offshore share acquisitions, RMB fund investments, FLLP platforms, and cross-border financings secured by PRC real property.

 Joint Ventures Logistics / Mixed-Use Offshore Share Deals Real Estate Finance Portfolio Acquisitions